by Caroline von Fluegge-Chen

 A recent study, published online in the Journals of Gerontology Series biological and medical sciences series, suggests that seniors with a specific type of poor posture — high “trunk line of inclination” angles between two specific vertebra — might be more likely to eventually need at-home care or be admitted to a nursing home.

-Japanese researchers looked at 804 people age 65 and older who were living in a town near Tokyo, taking four different spinal measurements with a computer-based “spinal mouse.”
-They found, in doing a followup almost five years later, that those with the greatest trunk line inclinations were 3 1/2 times more likely to have lost their ability to feed, bathe or dress themselves.
+Japanese researchers looked at 804 people aged 65 and older who were living in a town near Tokyo, taking four different spinal measurements with a computer-based “spinal mouse.”
+They found, in doing a follow-up almost five years later, that those with the greatest trunk line inclinations were 3 1/2 times more likely to have lost their ability to feed, bathe or dress themselves.

 “Accumulated evidence shows that good spinal posture is important in [allowing] the aged to maintain independent lives,” the researchers wrote.

 A delegate to the last White House Conference on Aging in 2005, Weiniger says posture is important to healthy aging because it is tied to movement.

 “We know that movement allows you to maintain a level of activity and the more active you are, the better you age,” said Weiniger, who created the StrongPosture program detailed in his book, “Stand Taller — Live Longer” ($9.99 Kindle edition at amazon.com; $22.95 softcover).